zmike/zmike.github.io/_posts/2020-09-24-accelerate.md

 ![start.png]({{site.url}}/assets/bench1/start.png)

-This is running as `./heaven_x64 -project_name Heaven -data_path ../ -engine_config ../data/heaven_4.0.cfg -system_script heaven/unigine.cpp -sound_app openal -video_app opengl -video_multisample 0 -video_fullscreen 0 -video_mode 3 -extern_define ,RELEASE,LANGUAGE_EN,QUALITY_LOW,TESSELLATION_DISABLED -extern_plugin ,GPUMonitor`, and I'm going to be posting screenshots from roughly the same point in the demo as I progress to gauge progress.
+This is 14 fps running as `./heaven_x64 -project_name Heaven -data_path ../ -engine_config ../data/heaven_4.0.cfg -system_script heaven/unigine.cpp -sound_app openal -video_app opengl -video_multisample 0 -video_fullscreen 0 -video_mode 3 -extern_define ,RELEASE,LANGUAGE_EN,QUALITY_LOW,TESSELLATION_DISABLED -extern_plugin ,GPUMonitor`, and I'm going to be posting screenshots from roughly the same point in the demo as I progress to gauge progress.

 Is this an amazing way to do a benchmark?